medigree/data-gen-fhir.ig/README.md

 # FHIR Data Generator

-The FHIR Data Generator is a Python script that generates synthetic data for the FHIR (Fast Healthcare Interoperability Resources) standard.
+A Python script that generates synthetic data for the FHIR (Fast Healthcare Interoperability Resources) standard.
 The script reads data from a CSV file and generates FHIR resource instances in FSH (FHIR Shorthand) format.

 ## Usage